-- monitor water consumption as a function of production and develop water conservation strategies, which may

-include recycling cooling water and other clean wastewater streams; rain water harvesting and use and appropriate

-boiler management;

-- apply the hierarchy of waste management to all waste streams in all manufacturing processes:

-- avoid or reduce the waste

-- recover and reuse the waste

-- recycle the waste raw materials

-- recover energy in wastes

-- dispose of wastes safely.

-- ensure that no recyclable materials can be co-mingled with solid waste paper and cardboard, drink cans, metals, or recyclable plastics.
-These materials will be collected for external recycling

-- segregate and recycle soft fibre, face fibre yarn and other mono-compositional wastes.
+- examine energy efficiency improvement options that encompass all forms of energy efficiency starting with process efficiency, substitution of materials, changing energy forms used and including the use of renewable energy aimed to reduce the energy used to manufacture carpet. - carbon emissions efficiency improvement requires the consideration of carbon emissions associated with all manufacturing process.
+Carbon emission reductions can be achieved by reductions in energy and material usage as well as substitution of high carbon with low carbon energy forms. - monitor water consumption as a function of production and develop water conservation strategies, which may include recycling cooling water and other clean wastewater streams; rainwater harvesting and use and appropriate boiler management; - apply the hierarchy of waste management to all waste streams in all manufacturing processes: - o avoid or reduce the waste - o recover and reuse the waste - o recycle the waste raw materials - o recover energy in wastes - o dispose of wastes safely. - ensure that no recyclable materials can be co-mingled with solid waste paper and cardboard, drink cans, metals, or recyclable plastics.
+These materials will be collected for external recycling - segregate and recycle soft fibre, face fibre yarn and other mono-compositional wastes.

 An environment management system in line with the requirements of ISO 14001 will facilitate regular environmental monitoring and reporting.
+The improvements year-on-year must be determined using Schedule 12 that is submitted to the ACCS panel on a yearly basis either through new product submissions or on its own.